 He went to law school before switching to film studies, which he attended parallel to working as a runner and assistant director for Italian film productions.

 Manfredi’s transition to becoming an artist came about as a consequence of a bet in January 2000.
 Since then, he has exhibited in solo shows throughout the Americas, Europe and Asia, as well as in a number of museums – Royal Academy, MAXXI, MACRO, Hammer, Parrish to name a few – and biennales – most notably in Liverpool, Istanbul, Athens, Thessaloniki, Shanghai and at the Venice Biennale, where he was awarded the Audience Prize in 2005.

-In 2012, Manfredi decided to take a long sabbatical to dedicate his time and energy to setting up a foundation and archive in Palermo with his mother, Carla, in memory of his brother Flavio, who passed away in 2006 at the age of 33.
+In 2012, Manfredi decided to take a long sabbatical to dedicate his time and energy to setting up a foundation and library in Palermo with his mother, Carla, in memory of his brother Flavio, who passed away in 2006 at the age of 33.

-Since 2018, Manfredi has been focusing on independent film projects and writing.
+Since 2018, he has been focusing on independent film projects and writing.

 He lived and worked between Palermo and Los Angeles.